pferrel/solr-recommender/README.md

 ## TBD

 1. not all options are passed through the driver job to the recommender and xrecommender.
 These need to be checked.
+2. not all options that need to be passed to the various jobs are forwarded to them, for instance recommendations and preferences per user are not forwarded, these need to be checked for completeness.
 2. Solr is not integrated yet.
 3. log files are of default config in the resources so other formats need to be tested.
 4. the only test is to hand run and check by eyeball the bash script, this should be a junit test with output verification.